ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.10 - Users vs critic score on Metacritic. </figcaption>
 </figure>

+We have dived a little more deeply into this topic, by analysing game reviews for the top 15 games where critics' and users' scores differred the most.

 In the case of games that have received more critic's praise than user's love, the most talked about category, gameplay, has received mostly negative mentions from users, even for games with plenty of positive critics mentions.
 Price and value for money is also a point of contention; looking at critics reviews, all games received mostly positive mentions with respect to this topic.
 For users this is the second most talked about topic, but in a decidedly negative perspective.
 It is also interesting to note that both critics and users had plenty of comments to make about technical issues, which are mostly negative; however, it seems that critics did not find these issues to be relevant enough to impact the game, while users might have had a different view.

-In the case of games that have received more love from the users than from the critics, it is not surprising to see that most user comments are positive, across all categories, however, it is more difficult to spot any obvious trend.
+In the case of games that have received more love from the users than from the critics, it is not surprising to see that most user comments are positive across all categories, however, it is more difficult to spot any obvious trend.
 For some games, like Cortex Command or Disney Pixar WALL-E, users and critics focussed their reviews on different aspects of the games altogether, demonstrating a differing interests in the game features.
 For other games, like 7 Days to Die or Knock-knock, it seems that users were far less harsh in their judgements compared to critics.

 <figure>
   <div class = "general_chartClass">